 Annual Tax Act 2024 and Exemption of the Existence Minimum 2024

-The German Federal Parliament passed both the Annual Tax Act 2024 and the Act on Tax Exemption of the Existence Minimum 2024 on October 18, 2024.
+The German Federal Council passed both the Annual Tax Act 2024 and the Act on Tax Exemption of the Existence Minimum 2024 on November 22, 2024.

-The Annual Tax Act 2024 contains a number of substantive legal developments and changes that are important in practice, for example in the areas of income tax, trade tax, VAT, inheritance tax, real estate transfer tax, real estate tax, as well as in the areas of transformation tax law and tax procedural law.
+The Annual Tax Act 2024 contains a number of substantive legal developments and changes that are important in practice, for example in the areas of income tax, trade tax, VAT, inheritance tax, real estate transfer tax, real estate tax, as well as in the areas of transformation tax law, tax procedural law, tax procedural law, tax procedural law and foreign tax law, the most important of which we present below.

 The Act on Tax Exemption of the Existence Minimum 2024 will increase the basic allowance integrated into the income tax rate by EUR 180 to EUR 11,784 and the child allowance by EUR 228 to EUR 6,612 retroactively as of January 1, 2024.